stathischaritos/st-art-rec/README.md

 The dataset is made of three files.
 The comments, submissions, and raw images as numpy arrays.
 In order to load the data correctly we need to make use of the Dataset class found in the Experiments notebook.
+The dataset was last updated in April 2021.

 https://storage.googleapis.com/pushshift_reddit/comment_april.json
 https://storage.googleapis.com/pushshift_reddit/submission_april.json